0x4248/notebook/source/content/01 Areas/Rockets/Investigation into starship flight 7.md

 >
 > *Date added: 2025-01-17*

-Starship flight 7 was launched on 16/02/2025 and was to test starships payload function and attempt to catch the booster for the second time.
+Starship flight 7 was launched on 16/02/2025 and was to test Starship's payload function and attempt to catch the booster for the second time.
 ![[Flight 7 Path.png]]
 ## Events
 ### T+ 00:00:00